wifinigel/wlan-extcap-win/README.md

 ### 1.3 Installation

 Installing the wlan-extcap-win plugin is relatively easy.
-Once you have Wireshark installed on your Winodws 10 machine and your WLANPi up and running, it's pretty much just a case of copying one file in to your Wireshark directory.
+Once you have Wireshark installed on your Windows 10 machine and your WLANPi up and running, it's pretty much just a case of copying one file in to your Wireshark directory.

 Before we can get to the good stuff though, we need to get a few things in place.
 I like pictures, so here is a picture of what we're going to achieve:

 ![WLANPI Operation Overview][wlanpi_overview]

 To summarise, we want to use our WLANPi to capture 802.11 frames over the air.
-Windows is very tricky when comes to getting a native wireless adapter that can be used in monitor mode to capture 802.11 frames, so the WLANPi (which CAN capture 802.11 frames) is a nice solution to capture frames for us and stream them in to our copy of Wireshark on our Windows laptop.
+Windows is very tricky when comes to getting a native wireless adapter that can be used in monitor mode to capture 802.11 frames.
+The WLANPi (which CAN capture 802.11 frames) is a nice solution to capture frames for us and stream them in to our copy of Wireshark on our Windows laptop.

 #### 1.3.1 Connectivity

-The WLANPi needs to be configured to operate on a specific channel we'd like to capture on, as well as setting things like the channel width.
-The configuration is done over an SSH session fro our Windows machine, so needs some credentials to login in to our WLANPi to make the changes.
+The WLANPi needs to be configured to operate on a specific channel we'd like to capture on, as well as setting things like the capture channel width.
+The configuration is done over an SSH session from our Windows machine, so needs some credentials to login in to our WLANPi to make the changes.

 The Windows machine and WLANPi can be connected via any type of IP network connection.
-In the example above, the Windows laptop is connected via a USB connection to the micro-USB connector on the WLANPI.
+In the example above, the Windows laptop is connected via a USB connection to the micro-USB connector on the WLANPi.
 This both powers the WLANPi, and also forms an Ethernet over USB network connection.
 This is something that Windows does automatically for us.
 If you look on your Windows network interface list after you plug in your WLANPi, you'll see a new  interface which is shown as an Ethernet adapter with a 192.168.42.x address.
-A good check before trying to use our plugin it to try an SSH session to the WLANPi from the Windows laptop to make sure network connectivity has been establised.
+A good check before trying to use our plugin is to try an SSH session from the Windows machine to the WLANPi from the Windows laptop to make sure network connectivity has been establised.

 #### 1.3.2 Wireshark

 We need Wireshark installed on our Windows machine so that we can configure our WLANPi and display captured wireless frames.

-If you don't already have Wireshark installed, do a quick Google and download the latest version.
-You must use verison 3.0.6 or later.
+If you don't already have Wireshark installed, do a quick Google search and download the latest version.
+You must use version 3.0.6 or later.
 However, before you double click the Wireshark install file and hit next, next, next...you need to know the following information.
-There is an optional component you need to install called 'SSHDump'.
+There is an optional component you need to install during the installation processs called 'SSHDump'.
 It isn't one of the default selected components, so you need to look out for it and make sure it's selected before completing the Wireskark install.
-You will find it under the Tools option during the installation wizard:
+You will find it under the 'Tools' option during the installation wizard:

 ![Install Tools][tools_image]

 ![SSHDump][sshdump_image]

 If you already have Wireshark installed, you probably need to run the installer again and select the SSHDump component.
-You can check by looking in the 'extcap' folder of your Wireshark install (the default folder for the 64-bit verison is 'C:\Program Files\Wireshark\extcap') and checking if you have the sshdump.exe file.
+You can check by looking in the 'extcap' folder of your Wireshark install (the default folder for the 64-bit verison is 'C:\Program Files\Wireshark\extcap') and verifying if you have the sshdump.exe file present.
 If not, you need to run the installer again.

 ## 2. Operation

-Once you have your laptop hooked up to the WLANPi, you have Wireshark set-up, then you're ready to capture.
+Once you have your laptop hooked up to the WLANPi and have Wireshark set-up, then you're ready to capture.

 Fire up Wireshark and look out for the interface list at the bottom of the app home page.
 You should see something like this: